Parking and Traffic Procedures

-The NSU University Police Office are located at:
+The NSU University Police Offices are located at:

 - Students who park vehicles on campus are required to immediately purchase and display a parking permit.
 Students must register their vehicles by the first week of class.
 Housing residents must register their vehicle upon moving in.
 All parking permits expire on August 31 of each year.
 Parking permits are to be displayed on the driver’s side windshield, on the inside, lower left corner.
 Students may register a secondary vehicle that is not already registered with NSU at a full price.

 - Students should obtain their parking permit at the Parking Services office located in the University Center Lower Level.

 - Students must present their NSU ID at the time of permit registration.

 - Permits are the responsibility of the purchaser and must be removed prior to sale or transfer of the vehicle.
 Student permits are not transferable to any other vehicle.
 Only one current permit shall be displayed on a vehicle.
 A permit must not be altered or defaced.

 - Students will be issued a parking permit that allows parking in any area signed and designated for student parking or multipurpose parking.

 - Apartment residents will be issued a parking permit that allows parking in lots signed and designated for students, resident and multipurpose parking.

 - Individuals need to obtain the correct permit type according to their campus residential status.

 - Students may exchange permit type when campus residential status changes or if the need arises to exchange permit, at no cost.